 In a small confined space with no air movement, citronella candles can be a decent temporary solution.
 But, if these candles are out in the open air and there is the slightest breeze, you may only be creating a neat ambiance and not doing much to help prevent adult mosquitoes from biting.

 The easiest and fastest mosquito solution is floor fans, the bigger, the better!
 Mosquitoes are poor fliers and the slightest wind can blow them hundreds of yards away.
 Since mosquitoes won't venture very far from their origination point and stay within ten feet of the ground due to winds carrying them too far from their food source, floor fans are an easy way to blow them away from your party (and maybe into the neighbors yard)!
+For a more long-term solution to your mosquito problem, BREDA offers mosquito control services.

 Question #2: I live in a brick house.
 Will I still need to watch out for termites this summer?